6. Continuous probability distributions#

 These two needs are, unfortunately, mutually exclusive.

-In practice, we assume some fixed upper bound (significance level) for making the former kind of mistake, which we call the type-I error.
-A nicely conservative (in a good way[7]) value that we suggest employing is \(\alpha=0.001=0.1\%\), i.e., only 1 out of 1000 samples that really come from \(F\) will be rejected as not coming from \(F\).
+In the framework of frequentist hypothesis testing, we assume some fixed upper bound (significance level) for making the former kind of mistake, which we call the type-I error.
+A nicely conservative (in a good way) value that we suggest employing is \(\alpha=0.001=0.1\%\), i.e., only 1 out of 1000 samples that really come from \(F\) will be rejected as not coming from \(F\).

 Such a \(K_n\) may be determined by considering the inverse of the CDF of the Kolmogorov distribution, \(\Xi_n\).
 Namely, \(K_n=\Xi_n^{-1}(1-\alpha)\):